timscodebase/trumptalk4547/src/posts/or-ice-preparedness-plan.md

 ---
-title: 'ICE Preparedness Plan for Undocumented Immigrants in Oregon'
+title: ICE Preparedness Plan for Undocumented Immigrants in Oregon
-description: 'An overview of the strategies and resources available for undocumented immigrants in Oregon to prepare for possible ICE actions.'
+description: An overview of the strategies and resources available for undocumented immigrants in Oregon to prepare for possible ICE actions.
-date: '2024-12-27'
+date: '2024-12-26'
 image: 'https://res.cloudinary.com/tithos/image/upload/w_1000,ar_16:9,c_fill,g_auto,e_sharpen/v1735346417/Image_from_x.com_ggdopz.jpg'
 categories:
   - Immigration